hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### OS X (macOS)

 First, securely transfer the generated `.mobileconfig` file to your Mac, then double-click and follow the prompts to import as a macOS profile.
+If your Mac runs macOS Big Sur or newer, open System Preferences and go to the Profiles section to finish importing.
 When finished, check to make sure "IKEv2 VPN" is listed under System Preferences -> Profiles.

 To connect to the VPN: